Structure Adaptive Elastic-Net: Introduction

 High-dimensional data occur very frequently and are especially common in genomics studies, where one of the important scientific interests is to find genomic features that yield good predictions for the response.
 In this paper, we focus on the high-dimensional linear regression problem where univariate responses are observed together with a high-dimensional set of predictors.
 To cope with the high-dimensionality of predictors, a common approach is to restrict the complexity of the model by penalizing the regression coefficients; see, for example, \cite{FL01,tib96, Z10, ZH05}.
 These approaches improve prediction performance and often yield a sparse estimate that facilitates feature selection.

-Conventional penalization methods apply a penalty that is symmetric in the model coefficients.
-Real data, however, often consists of a collection of heterogeneous features, for which such an approach does not account.
+{Conventional penalization methods are often agnostic to auxiliary structural information of features.
+The features are either assumed to be of similar importance and are penalized equally, or they are assumed to have varying importance and are penalized with strengths all different from each other.
+Thus all the features are treated according to a common principle.} Real data, however, often consists of a collection of heterogeneous features, for which such an approach does not account.
 In particular, traditional methods ignore external information and structural differences that may be present among the features.
 In genomics studies, there are rich covariates that are potentially informative of the importance of a predictor in explaining the response.
 In transcriptomics studies using RNA-Seq, the sum of read counts per gene across all samples is a statistical covariate informative of the predictive power since the low-count genes are subject to more sampling variability.
-Similarly, the minor allele frequency and the prevalence of the bacterial species can be taken as external covariates for genome-wide association studies (GWAS) and microbiomewide association studies (MWAS), respectively.
-Moreover, the average methylation level of a CpG site in epigenome-wide association studies (EWAS) can be an informative external covariate due to the fact that differential methylation frequently occurs in highly or lowly methylated region depending on the biological context.
-Other examples include group structures, structural differences, spatio-temporal information, differences in the scales in which the predictors are measured, different assay types in ``multi-Omics'' data, and so on.
+In genomics, there are genes that belong to one or more genetic pathways and we may expect genes belonging to the same pathway to be correlated with each other.
+The minor allele frequency and the prevalence of the bacterial species can be considered external covariates for genome-wide association studies (GWAS) and microbiome-wide association studies (MWAS), respectively.
+The average methylation level of a CpG site in epigenome-wide association studies (EWAS) can be an informative external covariate due to the fact that differential methylation frequently occurs in the highly or lowly methylated region depending on the biological context.
+Other examples include group structures, structural differences, spatiotemporal information, differences in the scales in which the predictors are measured, different assay types in ``multi-omics'' data, and so on.

-In the context of multiple hypothesis testing, it is possible to make use of such side information to increase the statistical power of the tests \cite{dobriban15,ferkingstad08,ignatiadis16,lei18,li19,zhang19}.
+In the context of multiple hypothesis testing, it is possible to make use of such side information to increase the statistical power of the tests \citep{dobriban15,ferkingstad08,ignatiadis16,lei18,li19,zhang19,cao2022optimal}.
 The inclusion of such information makes the testing procedure significantly more powerful while exactly or approximately maintaining the error rate at a target level.
 So it is natural to ask the question of how can one incorporate such external information flexibly and robustly in the high-dimensional regression framework.